frabjous/open-guide-typesetting-framework/README.md

 The framework was created to be used by the [*Journal for the History of Analytical Philosophy*](https://jhaponline.org), as well as the forthcoming *Open Guide to Bertrand Russell’s Philosophy*, which I am editing.
 It may be useful to others undertaking similar projects.
 Thus, the framework is being made available open source and free for others to use, modify, and benefit from.

+## Major Version Change and Supported Platform

+As of 0.2.0, the Open Guide Typesetting Framework has transitioned from using php for the server back-end to using a router for ExpressJS-based server-side javascript.
+However, the older php code is still available in this php branch.
+If you are interested in the latest javascript version, switch back to the main branch and view its documentation instead.

+The documentation in this branch applies to the **php branch only**.

 ## Features